senecajs/senecajs.org/src/pages/get-started/index.md

 capture message statistics, or add additional information to action results, or throttle message flow rates.

-In the example code, the addition action expects that the left and right properties are finite numbers.
+In the sample code, the addition action expects the left and right properties to be finite numbers.
 Also, it's useful to include the original input arguments in the output for debugging purposes.
-You can add a validation check, and debugging information, using the following code:
+You can add a validation check and debugging information using the following code:

 ``` js
 var seneca = require( 'seneca' )()